 Some used a formal program such as Weight Watchers, or professional assistance, like individual sessions with a psychologist or a registered dietitian.
 Some did it on their own.
 Some, like me, restricted certain types of foods.
 Some ate all the foods they always had but in limited quantities.
 Some counted calories; some, fat grams.
 Others followed what is referred to as an exchange diet, often used by people with

 .
 Still others used liquid formulas, at least during part of their effort.
 In other words, each had found a way that was right for him or her alone.

 Common Themes in Weight Loss

-That does not mean that making some generalizations is out of the question.
+That does not mean that some generalizations can't be.
 A number of approaches to weight loss are shared among many.
 For instance, people who are successful at keeping off lost weight do not appear to follow regimens that eliminate whole food groups or advise unusual combinations of food.

 Other generalities about losing weight:

 You have to be able to deal with at least a little hunger—at least at first.
 Most weight-loss books sell themselves on the notion that you do not have to endure any hunger to shed pounds, but that does not describe people's experiences.

 Marion Nestle, someone who lost 10 pounds when her physician told her she had

 , recalls that the first weekend was "really rough."
 I, too, struggled at first with the hunger from meal to meal.
 It took a little while for my body to adjust.

 Anne Fletcher, a dietitian who surveyed more than 200 people who lost weight and kept it off for her